thegameofcode/qlog.io/README.md

 # qlog.io
-Do we need a modern queue log system?
+Do we need a modern high scalable and distributed queue log system?